The Clear Edge

 Why Structured Offsite Facilitation Beats Unstructured Retreats for Alignment

-• What’s missing:
+What’s missing:

 • Clear agenda beyond “talk strategy.”

-• Framework for resolving priority conflicts.
+• Framework for resolving priority conflicts

-• Central decision log.
+• Central decision log

-• Enforcement mechanism for follow-through.
+• Enforcement mechanism for follow-through

 Think about what happens:

-• Founder opens with “let’s talk about Q2 priorities.”
+1. Founder opens with “let’s talk about Q2 priorities.”

-• Delivery argues for automation first.
+3. Delivery argues for automation first

-• Operations wants process documentation.
+4. Operations wants process documentation

 Three weeks later:

-• Nobody remembers what won.
+• Nobody remembers which option actually won.

-• You’re back to misalignment.
+• Within a few weeks, you’re back to misalignment.

 The Team Offsite Protocol removes variables: